xbeat/Machine-Learning/README.md

 Introduction to Classification

 Classification is a fundamental task in machine learning where we predict the category of an input based on its features.
 It's widely used in various fields, from medicine to technology.

+## Importance of High-Quality Data for Powerful Neural Networks

+Data Quality Assessment

+Neural networks require high-quality training data to perform effectively.
+This implementation demonstrates how to assess dataset quality by checking for missing values, outliers, and basic statistical properties using pandas and numpy for a comprehensive data health check.

 ## Rotary Positional Embeddings (RoPE) in Python